 Per Alfred, if you use the DB1-B-BL 10 times a day, the four AA batteries can last for about a year.

-Also, the middle light on the lock’s touchscreen will give you an advance warning when the batteries run low.
+Also, the middle light on the lock’s touchscreen will give you a warning when the batteries run low.

 That said, if you’re in the market for a lock that’ll truly make your life easier, Alfred Smart Door Locks seem to be safe choices.